CtrlK

 Specificity

 Lists multiple specific concrete actions: file management, search, uploads, downloads, sharing, permissions, and folder operations.
-Also specifies the tooling context (Rube MCP / Composio).
+Also specifies the tooling (Rube MCP / Composio).

 3 / 3